Threat Modeling with DFDs A Practical Guide for Secure Applications

 Threat modeling with dfds?
 It's not just theory, it's real-world stuff.
 Let's dive into how it all plays out, shall we?

-• dfds are a good way to visually map out a payment process.
+• DFDs are a good way to visually map out a payment process.

-• this helps you see where an attacker could try to steal credit card info.
+• This helps you see where an attacker could try to steal credit card info.

-• and then it's easier to figure out what security measures you need.
+• And then it's easier to figure out what security measures you need.

-In healthcare, protecting patient data is everything. dfds can map out how patient info flows, helping ensure hipaa compliance.
+In healthcare, protecting patient data is everything.
+DFDs can map out how patient info flows, helping ensure hipaa compliance.
 Access controls, audit trails, and encryption?
 Must-haves, obviously.

 Tools and Technologies for DFD-Based Threat Modeling